TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 You can view a comparison of the investment characteristics of TelstraSuper investment options and corresponding Aware Super investment options in Table 4 - Investment option comparison in your Significant Event Notice.

-You can change your investment strategy with Aware Super anytime from May 11 2026, when the limited service period no longer applies.
+You can change your investment strategy with Aware Super anytime.

 To learn more about Aware Super’s investment options, read the Investment and Fees Handbook available at aware.com.au/pds or Visit Aware Super's Investment Options page at aware.com.au/invest to explore the details of the many investment options available.